These Rules are made under section 452 of the Education and Training Act 2020 by the Board of NZQA and the Minister of Education.

 - When applying for registration of a PTE, an applicant may request that Te Hono o Te Kahurangi quality assurance is used for assessment of the application.

-- An applicant making a request under rule 5.1, in addition to providing the information required under rule 4.1, must provide the information that the Te Hono o Te Kahurangi quality assurance framework and tools require.
+- An applicant making a request under rule 5.1, in addition to providing the information on the application form and the deposit required under rule 4, must provide the information that the Te Hono o Te Kahurangi quality assurance framework and tools require.

 - NZQA will evaluate a request made under rule 5.1, together with the information supplied, in accordance with Te Hono o Te Kahurangi quality assurance.